His 12 Greatest Hits

-His 12 Greatest Hits is a compilation album by Neil Diamond, issued in 1974 on the MCA record label.
-As the title suggests, it contains twelve songs from Neil's catalogue.

-The album contains songs from his tenure with Uni Records, from 1968 to 1972.
-After Neil had returned to Columbia Records, his earlier works were reissued on MCA Records, which was the parent company of Uni Records which had folded in the early 1970s.
+His 12 Greatest Hits is a compilation album by the American singer-songwriter Neil Diamond, issued in 1974 by MCA Records.
+The album contains songs from Diamond's tenure with Uni Records, spanning 1968 to 1972.
+After Diamond had returned to Columbia Records, his earlier works were reissued by MCA, the parent company of Uni Records that had folded in the early 1970s.